deanhamsft/Brinehaven/Veilshadow/Veilshadow ghost town.md

 Difficulty: Medium-Hard for 5 level-5 PCs (adjust by adding/removing minions).

-- Random Encounters (roll d20 every hour in town; 16+ triggers):
+- Random Encounters (roll d20 every hour in town; 16+ triggers) pick one from below:
   - 1d4 [[Shadow.png]] (drain strength—horror element).
   - 2 [[Specter.png]] (life drain).
   - Poltergeist activity (telekinetic thrusts, no damage but scary).
-- Fixed Encounters:
-  - Graveyard: 4 zombies + 2 ghouls (Deadly if unprepared).
-  - Temple Approach: 6 skeletons + 1 wraith (servant of the boss).
 - Boss: Elias Thorne ([[Wight.png]]) in temple, with a [[Wraith.png]] and idol's aura (undead have advantage on saves).
   - Use standard wight stats, but add: Casts animate dead once (creates 4 skeletons).
   - Roleplay: Thorne rants about "eternal wealth," offers to share power if party joins him (unlikely).